 If you don’t have fresh garlic or fresh ginger, don’t let that stop you from making this recipe.

 You can definitely go the granulated route here with both spices.
-I personally think that ground spices don’t add as much of a punch as fresh, so I like to double the quantity.
+I personally think that ground spices don’t add as much of a punch as fresh, so I like to double the quantity if I’m using ground.

-A common trio if you make any sort of Asian foods at home, and all three are equally necessary here.
+A common trio if you make any sort of Asian food at home, and all three are equally necessary here.

 In fact, we tested this recipe without all of the above, and with all of the above, and the WITH version won by a long shot.
-No doubt whatsoever, you need all three.
+There is no doubt whatsoever that you need all three.

-So strange, since you only need 1 tablespoon or less of all three, but let me tell you guys – DO NOT SKIP THIS!
+It might seem strange since you only need 1 tablespoon or less of all three but let me tell you guys – DO NOT SKIP THESE!

-I get asked often about what tools I use in my kitchen, so here you go!
+I get asked often about what tools I use in my kitchen, and these are two of my favorites!

 Blender: My husband bought me a Blendtec several years ago for my birthday.
 It’s a workhorse in our kitchen, currently getting used three times a day!
-It’s an investment, but considering how long we’ve had it and how much it can do (check out these 45+ awesome ways!), it’s worth every single penny.
+It’s an investment but considering how long we’ve had it and how much it can do (check out these 45+ awesome ways to use a blender!), it’s worth every single penny.

 And because it’s equally important, let’s talk about what you DON’T have to do with Instant Pot Korean beef:

-- No Sweetener.
+- No added sweetener.
 Nope.
 None of it.
 Not even honey or maple syrup is needed.

 - No beef stock.
-Sure I have plenty of Instant Pot chicken stock on hand (because it’s easy and free!), but rarely do I have beef stock on hand.
-Plus I’ve tested both with stock and without and it’s not necessary.
+Sure, I have plenty of Instant Pot chicken broth on hand (because it’s easy and free!), but rarely do I have beef stock on hand.
+Plus, I’ve tested this recipe both with stock and without and it’s not necessary.

-- Buy things you normally don’t keep on hand, like white pepper and sesame seeds.
-C’mon people, if we’re making something yummy, it needs to work with what we DO have, right?
+- You don’t have to buy things you normally don’t keep on hand, like chili paste, white pepper, or sesame seeds.
+If we’re making something yummy, it needs to work with what we DO have, right?

 In case you want to make your life easier later, Instant Pot Korean beef freezes great.
 You have two options:

-- Make the recipe as written and freeze cooked.
+- Make and cook the recipe as written and freeze the leftovers.

 You can’t go wrong either way!